theodore-s-beers/persian-meter/README.md

-An ongoing experiment, in Rust, to detect the meter of a classical Persian poem
+This is an ongoing experiment, in Rust, to detect the meter of a classical Persian poem.
+The program command requires one argument, a filename; and that file in turn must contain at least ten hemistichs of poetry (<em>i.e.</em>, five <em>bayt</em>s), with one hemistich per line.
+Results are printed to the terminal.